Library: Reference libraries

 A reference library does not lend books and other items; instead, they can only be read at the library itself.
 Typically, such libraries are used for research purposes, for example at a university.
 Some items at reference libraries may be historical and even unique.
 Many lending libraries contain a "reference section", which holds books, such as dictionaries, which are common reference books, and are therefore not lent out.
-Such reference sections may be referred to as "reading rooms", which may also include newspapers and periodicals.
+Such reference sections may be referred to as "reading rooms" or "study rooms", which may also include newspapers and periodicals.
 An example of a reading room is the Hazel H. Ransom Reading Room at the Harry Ransom Center of the University of Texas at Austin, which maintains the papers of literary agent Audrey Wood.

 Research libraries

 A research library is a collection of materials on one or more subjects.
 A research library supports scholarly or scientific research and will generally include primary as well as secondary sources; it will maintain permanent collections and attempt to provide access to all necessary materials.
 A research library is most often an academic or national library, but a large special library may have a research library within its special field, and a very few of the largest public libraries also serve as research libraries.
 A large university library may be considered a research library; and in North America, such libraries may belong to the Association of Research Libraries.
 In the United Kingdom, they may be members of Research Libraries UK (RLUK).
+Particularly important collections in England may be designated by Arts Council England.

 A research library can be either a reference library, which does not lend its holdings, or a lending library, which does lend all or some of its holdings.
 Some extremely large or traditional research libraries are entirely reference in this sense, lending none of their materials; most academic research libraries, at least in the US and the UK, now lend books, but not periodicals or other materials.
-Many research libraries are attached to a parental organization and serve only members of that organization.
+Many research libraries are attached to a parent organization and may serve only members of that organization.
 Examples of research libraries include the British Library, the Bodleian Library at Oxford University and the New York Public Library Main Branch on 42nd Street in Manhattan, State Public Scientific Technological Library of the Siberian Branch of the Russian Academy of Science.